engivan-oracle/developer/java-management-advanced-features/run-performance-analysis/run-performance-analysis.md

     ![image of performance analysis report details](images/perf-analysis-report-details.png)

-10. The performance tuning recommendations are shown under **Performance analysis result**.
+    The performance analysis result details are shown under **Performance analysis result**.

-11. You can hover over the information icon, and click **Learn more** to read more about the recommendation.
+10. You can hover over the information icon, and click **Learn more** to read more about the recommendation.

     ![image of performance tuning recommendation hint](images/perf-analysis-summary-hint.png)